ninrod/rsynced-melpa/gnu/el-search-readme.txt

 It is possible to replace a match with an arbitrary number of expressions using "splicing mode".
-When it is active, the replacement expression must evaluate to a list, and is spliced into the buffer for any match.
+When it is active, the replacement expression must evaluate to a list, and this list is spliced into the buffer for any match.
 Hit s from the prompt to toggle splicing mode in an `el-search-query-replace' session.

+Much like `el-search' sessions, `el-search-query-replace' sessions are also internally represented as objects with state, and are also collected in a history.
+That means you can pause, resume and restart query-replace sessions, store them in registers, etc.

 There are two ways to edit replacements directly while performing an el-search-query-replace:

-(1) Without suspending the search: hit o at the prompt to show the replacement of the current match in a separate buffer.
+(1) Without suspending the search: hit e at the prompt to show the replacement of the current match in a separate buffer.
 You can edit the replacement in this buffer.
 Confirming with C-c C-c will make el-search replace the current match with this buffer's contents.

 (2) At any time you can interrupt a query-replace session by hitting RET.
-Make your edits, then resume the query-replace session by hitting C-S-j C-% or M-s e j %.
+You can resume the query-replace session by calling `el-search-query-replace' with a prefix argument.

 Multi query-replace